roegi/xyz-hub/README.md

 # Usage

-When the service is running, you can start creating Spaces and Features, like:
+Start using the service by creating a _space_:

 ```bash
 curl -H "content-type:application/json" -d '{"title": "my first space", "description": "my first geodata repo"}' http://localhost:8080/hub/spaces
 ```

-The service will respond with the space id and some other parameters:
+The service will respond with the space definition including the space ID:

 ```json
 {